-Peter is currently Chairman of the Australian-American Fulbright Commission, the Royal Flying Doctor Service-Central Operations, Accord Property Development Pty Ltd, the Gifford Hill Joint Venture and Wirra Wirra Vineyards, a Board Member of the South Australian Fire and Emergency Services Commission, the Remuneration Tribunal of South Australia, the Tax Practitioner's Board and advisory Chairman of Tim Adams Wines.
+Peter is currently, Chairman of the Royal Flying Doctor Service-Central Operations, Accord Property Development Pty Ltd, the Gifford Hill Joint Venture, Wirra Wirra Vineyards and the South Australian Fire and Emergency Services Commission.
+Peter is a Director of Royal Flying Doctor Service of Australia, a member of the Remuneration Tribunal of South Australia and the Tax Practitioner's Board and advisory Chairman of Tim Adams Wines.